 In the original trilogy, this is when somebody would come bursting into the courtroom and deliver evidence to turn the case around.
 Again, that expectation is subverted when a bailiff runs into the courtroom with urgent news.
 The body of Acolyte Puhray Zeh’lot has been found at the Plaza of Devotion.
 The murder weapon is none other than the missing Warbaa’d Dagger, and they bear Maya’s fingerprints.
 Nahyuta immediately accuses Maya Fey of Zeh’lot’s murder and being the mysterious rebel hunter who dresses as Lady Kee’ra.
 He reasoning is that the vigilante was first sighted two years ago, which coincides with Maya’s arrival in Khura’in.
 The judge announces that Maya’s sentence is to be delayed to resolve this new charge, adjourning the court for the day.

 Thus begins the second investigation phase.
 Though Phoenix has been allowed to investigate, the situation is quite dire; unless he can prove Maya innocent and reverse the charge, he is a dead man walking.
 Zeh’lot’s dead body was placed in a prayer position, allowing the culprit to hide it in plain sight.
-As Zeh’lot had been taken under the wing of the high priest, the meetings with Beh’leeb are even more morose given that two people close to her had lost their lives.
+As Zeh’lot had been taken under the wing of the high priest, the meetings with Beh’leeb are even more morose given that she effectively lost two family members in the span of a week.

 During this investigation, the rebel who escaped from the courtroom is sighted.
 Pheonix gives chase with the help of Ahlbi’s dog, Shah’do, and as he follows the dog down a manhole, he is prompty knock out cold.
 When he regains consciousness, he finds himself face-to-face with Datz Are’bal.
 The latter apologizes, believing Phoenix to have been a policeman.
 It is here that Phoenix learns of the Defiant Dragons and their goal.
 Their leader is Dhurke Sahdmadhi.
 He was once a renowned defense attorney and his former office is now being used as a rebel hideout.